 - DataRobot integration into systems that can’t necessarily communicate with the DataRobot environment (for example, for privacy reasons).

-- Proof of performance as evidenced by the Prime model also placing in the Leaderboard.
+- Proof of performance as evidenced by the Prime model also placing on the Leaderboard.

 Exploring the DataRobot Prime model¶